ssec-jhu/evolver-ng/docs/source/concepts.rst

 .. note::
-  Note that values are typically neither read nor committed within the `control` method itself - these are executed by the evolver in the **read** and **commit** phases of :ref:`experiment_loop`.
+  Note that values are typically neither read nor committed within the `control` method itself - these are executed by the eVOLVER in the **read** and **commit** phases of :ref:`experiment_loop`.
 Multiple ``get`` calls would return the same values and subsequent ``set`` calls would overwrite the value to commit.